 In this nationally-representative cohort of women who report that they do not desire (more) children, black women were significantly less likely than white women to use any contraception at last intercourse; this difference did not appear to be due to differential access to healthcare.
 Significant racial/ethnic differences exist in contraceptive use among women who have completed childbearing, which do not appear to be explained by differential socioeconomic status, reproductive characteristics, or utilization of healthcare.

 As all studies are wont to do, this study recommends that further study is needed.
 Why?
 Perhaps it’s because there’s an unspoken assumption that black women should be using birth control, as much or more as white women.
 That’s certainly the mentality that drove Margaret Sanger throughout her lifetime.
-Interestingly, having now read a massive three-volume set of Sanger’s papers, letters, and speeches, I’m less inclined to call her an outright racist than I was a decade ago.
+Interestingly, having now read a massive three-volume set of Sanger’s papers, letters, and speeches, I’m no longer inclined to call her an outright racist.
 Her contempt for the poor and uneducated crossed racial lines, as did her infatuation with the affluent and esteemed.
 She wrote the following in a 1942 letter to a prominent African-American activist: